Lying T-Bar Row

 What muscles work?

-If the correct technique is followed, the following muscle groups work: Middle Back, and auxiliary muscles: Biceps, Lats
+If the correct technique is followed, the following muscle groups work: Middle Back, Traps, and auxiliary muscles: Biceps, Lats

 Weight and number of repetitions